 Those interested in participating can find more information at www.usc.edu.au/trials

-A possible vaccine for elevated cholesterol is set to be trialled in Moreton Bay at the University of the Sunshine Coast.
+A new medication that is hoped could help people with migraines will soon be trialled at the University of the Sunshine Coast.